Built-in Policy

 REJECT

-Reject the request and return an error page when the connection type is HTTP.
-(This behavior can be controlled by the show-error-page-for-reject parameter)
+Reject the request, if the request is of HTTP type an error page will be returned.
+This behavior can be controlled by the show-error-page-for-reject

 REJECT-DROP